-- 7.5 The need for additional health provision to support growth in Framlingham has been identified by the community.
-Framlingham Surgery, the only GP surgery serving the town, has been identified as operating over its capacity9 and many people engaging in the Neighbourhood Plan process reported that it was difficult to get appointments.
-It does have planning permission for an extension to its current premises, however this would be relatively limited. - 7.6 The Surgery has indicated that operating satellite centres would dilute the quality of service they could provide.
-Therefore, until there is the need for a second surgery which is unlikely with the levels of growth proposed in the Neighbourhood Plan then only general support can be provided through the Neighbourhood Plan either for new provision or for the delivery of additional consulting rooms if this is deemed to be feasible. - 7.7 It will be important that this position is monitored over time and a dialogue maintained between Framlingham Town Council and Framlingham Surgery.
+7.5 The need for additional health provision to support growth in Framlingham has been identified by the community.
+Framlingham Surgery, the only GP surgery serving the town, has been identified as operating over its capacity10 and many people engaging in the Neighbourhood Plan process reported that it was difficult to get appointments.
+It does have planning permission for an extension to its current premises, however this would be relatively limited.

-9 Source: Navigus Planning (2014) Suffolk Coastal Infrastructure Delivery Plan, for Suffolk Coastal District Council
+10 Source: Navigus Planning (2014) Suffolk Coastal Infrastructure Delivery Plan, for Suffolk Coastal District Council